 The Lois Bronz Children's Center (LBCC) is committed to creating a safe and nurturing educational center in which families, teachers and staff are in partnership.
 We provide an environment that enables each child to grow physically, intellectually, emotionally, culturally and socially.
 We value each and every child and strive to ensure that they reach their maximum potential.

-Our Teaching staff plans and implements daily activities to ensure each child benefits from the program.
-We measure the effectiveness of their growth through Creative Curriculum checkpoints, Social Emotional Curriculum, and Brigance Screenings.
+Our dedicated teaching staff meticulously plans and implements daily activities to ensure that each child benefits from our program.
+We gauge their progress and growth through checkpoints in our Creative Curriculum, the Social Emotional Curriculum, and Brigance Screenings.